Blog Header Logo

 Total Pool Volume in Gallons ÷ 10 = Maximum GPH Turnover Rate

-What is the pump flow rate?
+What is the Pump Flow Rate?

 The water flow, or flow rate, for most pool filter pumps is measured in gallons per minute (GPM), versus gallons per hour (GPH).
 As the measurement names imply, flow rate is an indicator of how much water can flow through the pump in a given span of time.
 Depending on whether you’re needing GPH or GPM, they’re easy to convert: